Yes, America's Anger Man is away and this is your undocumented anger man, Mark Stein.

 And since Princeton was Ivy League, they figured Rutgers was, but it did have, you know, higher standards and everything.

-The school sucks, you know.
+The school sucks.

-They might call the state university.
+You know, they might call it the state university.

-Uh it's not what it used to be.
+It's not what it used to be.

-If you're male, you went to to Rutgers.
+If you're male, you went to Rutgers.

 But the president is such a hypocrite.

-Well, you know, John, the thing about this whole transgendered uh business, the bathroom thing.
+Well, you know, John, the thing about this whole transgendered business, the bathroom thing, it's not really about bathrooms.

-What it is, is it's it's about uh uh crushing dissent.
+What it is, it's about crushing dissent.

-Um the i it what it is, it's a way of saying that there's only one official position on this, and if you disagree with it, you're a hater.
+What it is, it's a way of saying that there's only one official position on this, and if you disagree with it, you're a hater.

-Even if you feel a thought rising in the gullet of your throat to express a mild concern about this, keep it to yourself because otherwise you'll be damned as a hater, the way uh the state of North Carolina is.
+Even if you feel a thought rising in the gullet of your throat to express a mild concern about this, keep it to yourself because otherwise you'll be damned as a hater, the way the state of North Carolina is.

 There's one correct position on that.

-There's one correct position on climate change, there's one correct position on transgendered bathrooms, and if you disagree on this ever lengthening list of subjects to which free speech no longer applies, you're a hater.
+And if you disagree on this ever-lengthening list of subjects to which free speech no longer applies, you're a hater.

-You know, oh, building walls is not who we are.
+You know, the things that Hillary Clinton says, you know, oh, building walls is not who we are.

 Building walls is not who we are.